List of Liberty ships (W–William G): W. C. Latta

 was built by Delta Shipbuilding Company.
 Her keel was laid on 28 February 1944.
 She was launched on 13 April and delivered on 17 May.
 She was scrapped at Wilmington, Delaware in 1961.

 Webb Miller

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 22 October 1943.
 She was launched on 7 December and delivered on 16 December.
 Built for the WSA, she was operated under the management of America Liberty Steamship Co.
 Sold in 1947 to A/S Ulabrand, Tønsberg, Norway and renamed Stugard.
 Operated under the management of Hjalmar Røed & Co.
 Sold in 1961 to Lily C. Michalos and renamed Lily C. Michalos.
 Reflagged to Greece and operated under the management of C. Michalos & Co.
 She was sold for scrapping in March 1969, arriving at Whampoa, China on 12 March.

-Wendell L. Wilkie
+Wendell L. Willkie

 was built by J. A. Jones Construction Company, Panama City.
 Her keel was laid on 8 November 1944.
 She was launched on 9 December and delivered on 21 December.
 She was scrapped at Mobile in February 1970.